celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ### Create the Validator and Validator Group accounts

 First, you'll need to generate account keys for your Validator and Validator Group.
-These are the keys that will have access to your Celo Gold, and thus should be handled with care.
+These are the keys that will have access to your locked Celo Gold, and thus should be handled with care.
 For the purposes of this guide, we will be storing these keys on your local machine, but we recommend that you store then in a more secure manner.

 ```bash
 # On your local machine